DeepDiverGuy/django-swiftapi/README.md

 ### Authentication

 If you're using [django-allauth](https://docs.allauth.org/en/latest/), `django_swiftapi` has a built-in authentication class for it.
 You can use it directly in your modelcontrollers:
+[Install](https://docs.allauth.org/en/dev/installation/quickstart.html) it if you haven't already.
+Then use like this:

 ```python
 from ninja_extra import api_controller
 from django_swiftapi.modelcontrol.modelcontrollers import SwiftBaseModelController